RickCarlino/Terrarium-Engine/README.md

 Example 1 - Rock Paper Scissors
 ===============================
 /examples/rock_paper_scissors.coffee is a very simple example of comparing between two strategies.
 In this case, we have two strategies: the first is to throw a random hand every round and the second is to only throw rock.
+Obviously, this will return a 'tie' if allowed to run infinitely, but it shows a good example of how to extend the Entity and Environment classes.

 Results after 1000 rounds (1st iteration):
 ------------------------------------------